Localized Chern Characters for 2-periodic complexes: Introduction

-Polishchuck and Vaintrob \cite{PV:A} use a localized Chern character to define Witten's top Chern class.
-This is a particular case of pure Landau-Ginzburg sides in gauged linear sigma model.
+Polishchuk and Vaintrob \cite{PV:A} use the generalized localized Chern characters to define Witten's top Chern class.
+This is a particular case of pure Landau-Ginzburg phases in gauged linear sigma model.
 H.-L. Chang, J. Li and W.-P. Li also define Witten's top Chern class via cosection localization.
 They show that both constructions coincide; see \cite[Proposition 5.10]{CLL}.
-It turns out to be a special case of the equivalence that a cosection localization of Kiem-Li \cite{KiemLi} is the localized Chern character for the associated 2-periodic Koszul complex.
-We prove the equivalence; see Theorem \ref{Thm1}.
-This equivalence will be applied to the comparison of virtual classes in \S \ref{section:com_vir}.
-Also by this approach, we may define the virtual structure sheaves and study the comparisons of those defined by \cite{YPLee} and \cite{KiemLi2}, respectively.
-This will be left to \cite{OS}.
+This is a special case of the equivalence that a cosection localization of Kiem-Li \cite{KiemLi} is the localized Chern character for the associated 2-periodic Koszul complex.
+We prove the following equivalence.